Liquidated damages and penalties

 Liquidated damages clauses are a complex area of law.
 Here are some key things to take from this article:

-If you are a party to a contract dispute involving a liquidated damages clause, contact our team at Gibbs Wright Litigation Lawyers today for an obligation-free and confidential consultation.
+If you are a party to a contract dispute involving a liquidated damages clause, contact our team at Gibbs Wright Litigation Lawyers today for a confidential consultation.